 To facilitate extensive and open communication between mentor faculty and students, first-year MCDB students will complete an Individual Development Plan (IDP).
 The IDP is intended to track student accomplishments, goals, and performance during the year, with direct feedback and input from mentor faculty.
 Students will initially complete the IDP form in late April of their first year in the MCDB doctoral program, together with their chosen research mentor.
 The IDP is intended to be updated and modified yearly, requiring input from both the student, mentor, and thesis committee.
 Completed IDP forms will be sent to the MCDB Graduate Coordinator and will be kept in confidence.
-IDPs must be updated yearly in order for students to remain in good academic standing.
+IDPs must be updated yearly in order for students to remain in good academic standing and are to be completed by September 1 of each year.